vivrichards600/friendlytester.github.io/pages/java/basics/2_addinglibraries.md

 As mentioned in the [Using IntelliJ](/java/intellij/lessons/usingintellij.html) lesson I tend to stick to Maven as my project management.
 So let's look at how we add libraries into our solution using Maven.

-When working with Maven we have to create a Project Object Model, commonly referred to as an POM file.
-This POM file instructs Maven on all it needs to know about our project and it's configuration information.
-Including the libraries we've added to our project.
+When working with Maven we have to create a Project Object Model, commonly referred to as a POM file.
+This POM file instructs Maven on all it needs to know about our project and its configuration information.
+Including the libraries, we've added to our project.

 To add a new library to our project we first have to find the library we need.
 I find all the libraries I need on the [Maven Central Repository](https://search.maven.org/).
 This is a remote repository where people can upload their Java libraries to, so others can benefit from them.

-So for example if we visit the site and search for 'Selenium Java', you should see the first result has follows
+So for example, if we visit the site and search for 'Selenium Java', you should see the first result as follows

 ![Maven search Selenium Java](/images/course/mavensearchseleniumjava.png)